-Iraq declared Tuesday (July 11th) a national holiday and launched week-long celebrations and events to mark the liberation of Mosul from the "Islamic State of Iraq and Syria" (ISIS).
+Iraq declared Tuesday (July 11th) a national holiday and launched week-long celebrations and events to mark the liberation of Mosul from the "Islamic State" (IS).

-Iraqi PM Haider al-Abbadi declared a victory over "brutality and terrorism" in Mosul on Monday after his forces ended ISIS's rule over the country's second city.
+Iraqi PM Haider al-Abbadi declared a victory over "brutality and terrorism" in Mosul on Monday after his forces ended IS's rule over the country's second city.

-Flanked by soldiers, al-Abbadi hailed the retaking of Mosul -- where ISIS dealt Iraqi forces a devastating defeat three years ago -- as a historic moment in the battle against the extremists.
+Flanked by soldiers, al-Abbadi hailed the retaking of Mosul -- where IS dealt Iraqi forces a devastating defeat three years ago -- as a historic moment in the battle against the extremists.

 "Our victory today is a victory over darkness, a victory over brutality and terrorism, and I announce to the whole world today the end and failure and collapse of the mythical terrorist state," al-Abbadi said in a televised address from west Mosul.

 As soon as the victory announcement was made, a large number of citizens took to the streets of Baghdad and other Iraqi cities to celebrate this "historic victory".